Colors That Go With Beige — 10 Pleasing Pairings for a Restful Home

 (Image credit: Benedetto Rebecca.
 Design: Charles Cohen Designs)

-Amongst the colors that go with olive green or teal is beige; a wonderful companion that reduces the somber effect of the dark tone.
-The two tones offset each other pretty well and help create a cozy, cocooning interior, ideal for lounging, reading or watching television with family.
+Amongst the array of colors that go with forest green is beige; a wonderful companion that reduces the somber effect of the richer tone.
+The two hues offset each other pretty well and help create a cozy, cocooning interior, ideal for lounging, reading or watching television with family.

 'Green is a rich, vibrant color that seamlessly blends with many different décor styles and muted tones, especially beige,' says Donna DuFresne, founder of Donna DuFresne Interior Design.